 Anyone who develops and distributes software works with people, for people.
 That is why non-monetary targets play a central role alongside traditional monetary targets in the activities of USU.
 Surveys to determine further potential for improvement are thus also performed at regular intervals.
 The USU Group obtains support from independent external service providers in some cases.
 The successful integration of new colleagues - especially from the newly acquired USU subsidiaries - also reflects the sustainability of USU's corporate culture.
-This is further demonstrated by the results on the employer assessment platform kununu, where USU GmbH has received the "Top Company 2022" hallmark, for example.
-From a positive working climate with a feel-good factor to the diversity of their work, USU's employees are satisfied or very satisfied with their company in almost all of the aspects evaluated.
+This is further demonstrated by the results on the employer assessment platform kununu, where USU has received the "Top Company 2023" and "Most Wanted Employer 2022" hallmarks.
+From a positive working climate to the diversity of their work, USU's employees are satisfied or very satisfied with their company in almost all of the aspects evaluated.
 This means USU belongs to the exclusive group of best employers.
-USU's profile has over 175,000 hits, thereby reflecting the relevance of the portal for many interested parties and potential applicants.
+USU's profile has hundreds of thousands of hits, thereby reflecting the relevance of the portal for many interested parties and potential applicants.